Siege of Izmail: Trainings

 To Serasker, elders and all your society: I arrived here with the troops.
 Twenty-four hours to think about surrender and twenty-four hours of liberty; my first shots mean that liberty is gone; the assault is death.
 This is what I leave you for consideration.

-The next day came a reply from serasker, who asked permission to send two men to the Grand Vizier for a command and offered to conclude an armistice for 10 days.
+The next day came a reply from the serasker, who asked permission to send two men to the Grand Vizier for a command and offered to conclude an armistice for 10 days.
 By 20 December Suvorov replied that he could not agree to the serasker's request and gave a deadline until the morning of the 21st day.
 In the appointed time there was no reply and the fate of Izmail was decided.

+"The Ottoman Turks estimated the Russian siege corps at 85,000 men, expecting an assault every night.
+Half the men remained awake and huddled in dugouts.
+The serasker circled the fortress two or three times a day, Tatar sultans and Janissary aghas inspected it at night, and patrols circulated from battalion to battalion.
+The common people were unwilling to defend themselves; women urged the pashas to surrender, but the latter wanted to fight back, and, in general, the military relied on their own strength."
+Such were the deserters' reports, not reassuring for Russian soldiers, but Suvorov ordered them made known to everyone, "from the highest commanders to the rank and file."
+This was his system, based on mutual trust between superiors and subordinates.
+The council of war, assembled by Suvorov on 20 December, unequivocally decided to assault.